freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-35.md

 There are many kinds of inputs you can create using the `type` attribute.
 You can easily create a password field, reset button, or a control to let users select a file from their computer.

-To get text input from a user, add the `type` attribute with the value `text` to the `input` element.
+Create a text field to get text input from a user by adding the `type` attribute with the value `text` to the `input` element.

 </section>